HasanMukati/WenThurCalendar/README.md

 # WenThurCalendar
-Two Implementations of the same Question.
+Two Implementations of the same Question for and interview question by Raytheon

 These two .java files are GUI projects.